DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 You may find this domain to be more technical than others, and if you have experience woring in a security engineering role you likely have an advantage.
 If not, allocate extra time to this domain to ensure you have a good understanding of the topics
 - **Algorithm**: a mathmatical function that is used in the encryption and decryption process; can be simply or very complex; also defined as a set of instructions by which encryption and decryption is done
 - **Block Mode Encryption**: using fixed-length sequences of input plaintext symbols as the unit of encryption
-- **Ciphertext**: altered form of a plaintext message so as to be unreadable for anyone expect the intended recipients (it's a secret)
-- **Collision**: occurs when a hash function generates the same output for different inputs
+- **Collision**: occurs when a hash function generates the same output for different inputs.
+Collision is a term related to hashing algorithms.
+If two pieces of plaintext hashes to the same value, there is a collision.
+This is the problem that the 📝birthday attack exploits.
 - **Cryptanalysis**: study of techniques for attempting to defeat cryptographic techniques and generally information security services
 - **Cryptography**: study of/application of methods to ssecure the meaning and content of messages, files etc by disguise, obscuration, or other transformations
 - **Cryptosystem**: complete set of hardware, software, communictions elements and procedures that allow parties to communicate, store or use info protected by cryptographic means; includes algroithm, key, and key management functions